isotopp/isotopp.github.io/content/posts/2020-08-18-mysql-character-sets.md

 It was decided that MySQL will, in order to simplify updates, never do this ever again.

-Instead fixes and changes will be publicised under new names so that changes could be made at will and a pace set by the user by `ALTER TABLE`ing the index definitions from the old collation name to the new name.
+Instead, fixes and changes will be publicised under new names so that changes could be made at will and a pace set by the user by `ALTER TABLE`ing the index definitions from the old collation name to the new name.

-Hence we have utf8 (the 16-bit character set) and utf8mb4 (the larger than 16 bit character set) that was defined later.
+Hence, we have utf8 (the 16-bit character set) and utf8mb4 (the larger than 16 bit character set) that was defined later.
 And we have even collations referring to different UCA rules for collating utf8mb4 in order to allow controlled migration to newer, better comparison rules.

 The same is true for Timezones: MySQL does not use operating system sort and comparison rules as offered in the glibc functions, but brings its own, and it also does not use Timezone functions and rules as offered by glibc, but again uses its own.

-That provides stable and controlled migration that is also independent of operating system updates - the same comparison and index rules exist indendently of glibc updates, and on Linux, MacOS and Windows.
+That provides stable and controlled migration that is also independent of operating system updates - the same comparison and index rules exist independently of glibc updates, and on Linux, macOS and Windows.
 This also keeps binary data files portable and upgradable across operating systems and database versions.

 Compare that for example to Postgres, which uses glibc functions for string comparison, sorting and for timezone conversions.
 In Postgres, you have to be aware of operating system updates that affect sorting, comparison or timezones, and you have to recreate indexes every time you make changes to these operating system functions.
 Noticing glibc updates that affect the function of the database on a system with security auto-updates can be very hard.